Home Heating Basics: Residential Boiler Systems

 • Venting style.
 Boilers with direct venting through a chimney is suitable for closed in areas.
 On the other hand, if the boiler features a venting style that forces air through the system, you need to locate the boiler in an open area.

 • Efficiency.
-Around 89% energy-efficiency is moderate enough.
-But if you are looking for more energy savings, always aim for higher energy-efficiency rating of at least 90%.
+Around 89% of energy-efficiency is moderate enough.
+But if you are looking for more energy savings, always aim for a higher energy-efficiency rating of at least 90%.

 Are you ready to upgrade or replace your residential boiler?
-Call Fischer Heating today to get a quote on the cost of a new unit and installation.
+Contact Fischer Heating today to get a quote on the cost of a new unit and installation.

 Image Copyright: Igor Zakharevich / 123RF Stock Photo